enzoevers/piezo2midi/Docs/PiezoInputCircuit.md

 Looking at the signals from the DIY pads the following things stand out:

-- The signal takes a lot longer to die out.
-This may be changes by changing the tightness of the mesh head.
+- The signal takes a lot longer to die out (~100ms).
+This may be changed by changing the tightness of the mesh head.
 But probably the hit of a stick also resonates more into the 3D printed shell, which then is transferred to the piezo.
 - The signals is not a smooth decaying sine wave.
 Instead you see that there are small 'dents' in the high and low part of the signal.
-This probably has to do with the DIY nature of mount ing the piezo between two double-sided pieces of tape, and the sub-optimal DIY foam coan.
+This probably has to do with the DIY nature of mounting the piezo between two double-sided pieces of tape, and the sub-optimal DIY foam coan.
-- The amplitude of the Alisis pad is almost twise as large as that one of the DIY pads.
-Maybe because it is a different piezo.
+- The amplitude of the Alisis pad ~(13V) is almost twise as large as that one of the DIY pads (~6.5V).
+Maybe because it is a different piezo, or because the piezo is physically further away from the hit of the stick on the pad.

 Nevertheless, the DIY pads do work like a normal pad when connecting it to the Alesis DM6 module.
 The volume was a little bit lower than the original pads.
 But, in my experience, not twice as lower.

-Testing the DIY 8 inch pad.
+Increasing the volume on the DM6 module a bit solved this 'issue'.

 <div class="row">
   <div class="column">